-Taking into account this considerations it is clear that an ideal target for total integrated luminosity collected before the shutdown would be 20 fb-1, which means a goal of about 15 fb-1 for the 2012 data taking period alone.
+These considerations lead us to conclude that an ideal target for total integrated luminosity collected before the first long shutdown would be 20 fb-1, which translates into a target of about 15 fb-1 for the 2012 data taking period alone.

 The Higgs search is only one of the topics of the very rich physics program at the LHC.
 In particular searches for new physics beyond the Standard Model are of paramount importance for CERN and all the experiment communities.
-As a benchmark example one should look at the very sensitive probe that is the branching ration of the BS→μμ decay.
-Figure .. shows the projection of the sensitivity of the LHCb measurement as a function of the total integrated luminosity, and the comparison with the prediction from the Standard Model.
-One can thus derive a target for the total luminosity integrated by LHCb before the shutdown of about 2.5 fb-1, which corresponds to about 1.5 fb-1 for the 2012 data taking campaign.
+As a benchmark example one can consider the very sensitive probe that is the branching ratio of the BS→μμ decay [2].
+Figure 3 shows the projected sensitivity of the LHCb measurement as a function of the total integrated luminosity, and the comparison with the prediction from the Standard Model.
+It is thus possible to derive a target for the total luminosity integrated by LHCb before the shutdown of about 2.5 fb-1, corresponding to about 1.5 fb-1 for the 2012 data taking campaign.

-In addition to the low-beta program for proton-proton physics, there is also a potentially very interesting program of very high measurements.
-Its ultimate goal is the investigation of diffractive cross section at in the very small pseudo-rapidity region as well as the measurement of the total cross section for p-p interactions at the LHC center of mass energy [REFERENCE].
-In particular, for a luminosity-independent measurement one should be able to measure the inelastic cross section for very low transfer momentum, up to the region where the well-known Coulomb interaction contribution becomes dominant over the nuclear one.
-Figure .. shows the relation between the beam optics and the closest distance of approach of the Roman Pots, required to reach the interesting region.
+In addition to the low-beta program for proton-proton physics, very high * measurements have a potentially very interesting program.
+Its ultimate goal is the investigation of the diffractive cross section in the very large pseudo-rapidity region, as well as the measurement of the total cross section for p-p interactions at the LHC center of mass energy [3].
+In particular, an independent measurement of the total cross section requires the ability to measure the elastic cross section for very low momentum transfer, up to the region where the well-understood Coulomb interaction contribution becomes dominant over the nuclear one.
+Figure 4 shows the relation between the beam optics and the distance of closest approach of the Roman Pots required to reach the region of interest.

+Figure 3: Interval for 3σ discovery of BS→μμ branching ration as a function of integrated luminosity and comparison with the Standard Model prediction.

 Heavy ions physics

-After the success of Pb-Pb data taking 2011, the main goal of the heavy ions period in 2012 will be to collect statistics in the more challenging p-Pb configuration.
+After the success of Pb-Pb data taking in 2011, the main goal of the heavy ion run in 2012 will be to collect statistics in the more challenging p-Pb configuration.

-The measurements in such a configuration will provide first of all a baseline comparison for the Pb-Pb measurements but also potentially very interesting QCD measurements, like for example the investigation of parton saturation at low x.
-Describing the complete physics program in any detail would go beyond the scope of these proceedings but the interested reader can find an overview in [REFERENCE].
+Measurements in such a configuration will provide first of all a baseline comparison for Pb-Pb physics, but also potentially very interesting QCD probes, e.g. for the investigation of parton saturation at low x.
+Describing the complete physics program in any detail would go beyond the scope of these proceedings, but the interested reader can find an overview in [4].

-Making estimates of achievable luminosities is subject to a large uncertainty due to the largely new machine configuration.
-Initial estimates indicate though that a reasonable target for this year’s data taking would be to achieve 30 nb-1 of integrated luminosity.
+Making estimates of achievable luminosities is subject to large uncertainties, due to the new machine configuration.
+Initial estimates indicate that a reasonable target for this year’s data taking would be to achieve 30 nb-1 of integrated luminosity.

-Some data taking with proton-proton beams at different center of mass regions, to serve as a reference for Pb-Pb measurements, is also being considered for the Heavy Ions period, but a final program will only be agreed later in the year.
+Some data taking with proton-proton beams at different center of mass energy, to serve as a reference for Pb-Pb measurements, is also being considered for the Heavy Ions period, but a final program will only be agreed later in the year.

+Figure 4: Reachable four-momentum transfer squared t as a function of β* and for different distance of approach of the Roman Pot detectors to the beam, expressed in beam sigmas.
+The blue line shows the value of t for which the Coulomb and nuclear components of the elastic cross section have the same value.

 Considerations about p-p beam parameters

-The principal LHC configuration changes that are considered for the 2012 data taking are, a possible increase in center of mass energy and larger squeeze for the high luminosity experiments.
+The principal LHC configuration changes that are considered for 2012 are a possible increase in center of mass energy and a smaller * for the high luminosity experiments.